Venison

 Key Techniques

-- Braising in red wine (civet preparation)
+- Braising in wine and stock for extended cooking

-- Marinating to tenderize and enhance flavor
+- Marinating to tenderize and flavor (minimum 4-12 hours)

 Classic Dishes